adolfont/caes005-introduction-to-functional-programming/README.md

 - 26/August: to be defined
 - 2/September: Talk or interview with [Mackenzie Morgan](https://mackenzie.morgan.name/)
 - 9/September: Invited talk by [Brujo Benavides (Erlang Engineer)](https://www.linkedin.com/in/elbrujohalcon/)
-- 16/September: to be defined
+- 16/September: Invited talk by Raul Chouza (Gleam)
 - 23/September: No class – Instructor at [CBSOFT](https://cbsoft.sbc.org.br/2025/cbsoft/?lang=en) and [SE4FP](https://se4fp.github.io/2025/)
 - 30/September: to be defined
 - 7/October: to be defined